-- 6. BTMG does not include at any time, any portion of a generating unit's capacity that is designated as a Generation Capacity Resource; or in any hour, any portion of the output of such generating unit that is sold to another entity for consumption at another electrical location or into the PJM Interchange Energy Market.
-For more information regarding a BTMG unit designating capability as Generation Capacity Resource and/or Energy Resource, see the "Designating Capability as Generation Capacity Resource and/or Energy Resource" section below. - 7.
-A Generation Owner shall not be eligible to receive payments, pursuant to Schedule 2 of the PJM Tariff, for reactive supply and voltage control service for the portion of a generating unit's capability that changes to BTMG status.
-A Generation Owner subject to this rule shall submit a FERC filing to amend its cost-based revenue requirement for supplying reactive supply and voltage control service under Schedule 2 to account for the status change to BTMG at least 90 days prior to the effective date of such a status change. - 8.
-The need for metering for small BTMG will be treated on a case-by-case basis, depending on local operational ecurity needs.
+6. BTMG does not include at any time, any portion of a generating unit's capacity that is designated as a Capacity Resource; or in any hour, any portion of the output of such generating unit that is sold to another entity for consumption at another electrical location or into the PJM Interchange Energy Market.

+7. Generation Owners shall not be eligible to receive payments, pursuant to Schedule 2 of the PJM Tariff, for reactive service for portions of generating units upon becoming a BTM Generator.
+Generation Owners subject to this rule shall cooperate with PJM in making any regulatory filings that may be required to implement this rule.

+8. The need for metering for small BTMG will be treated on a case-by-case basis, depending on local operational security needs.
 For the purposes of this rule, small BTMG shall be individual generating units that are less than 10 MW, or multiple generating units that are collectively less than 10 MW.
 Generally, these units will not require metering for operational security purposes.
 Rules for metering are detailed in the PJM Manual for Generator Operational Requirements (M-14D).

-- 9. BTMG that is 10 MW or greater (or has been identified as requiring metering for operational security reasons) must have both revenue metering and telemetering for operational security purposes.
+9. BTMG that is 10 MW or greater (or has been identified as requiring metering for operational security reasons) must have both revenue metering and telemetering for operational security purposes.
 Single unit small BTMG generators that collectively total more than 10 MW, may be aggregated behind the meter and metered as a single unit to meet this requirement should PJM require metering for the aggregate generation.
 Rules for metering are detailed in the PJM Manual for Generator Operational Requirements (M-14D).
 For telemetry and metering to be communicated to PJM the unit must be modeled in the PJM Energy Management System.
-For modeling rules to fulfill this requirement, please refer to Manual 3A, Section 1.2.1. - 10.
-BTMG will be recognized in PJM transmission and generation adequacy planning models Load and generation will be modeled separately where practicable. - 11.
-BTMG may be included in a Public Distribution Microgrid.
-A BTMG facility that has capability that is designated as a Generation Capacity Resource and/or Energy Resource may be the Public Distribution Microgrid Generator, the PJM Generating Facility that is capable of generating while both connected to and while islanded from the broader grid.
-The Public Distribution Microgrid business rules in Manual 14D, Appendix B apply to the Public Distribution Microgrid Generator.
+For modeling rules to fulfill this requirement, please refer to Manual 3A, Section 1.2.1.

+10. BTMG will be recognized in PJM transmission and generation adequacy planning models.
+Load and generation will be modeled separately where practicable.